 With the program to roll out smart meters across our network, we will be in a much better position to pro-actively action power quality issues related to voltage regulation.
 Access to the smart meter information is possible on a meter by meter basis.
-The ownership of the data on the meter is a contentious issue.
-We aim to report on voltage regulation excursions once we have sufficient numbers of meters installed and data manipulation is improved.
+The ownership of the data from these meters is a contentious issue.
+We aim to report on voltage regulation excursions once sufficient numbers of meters are installed and data manipulation has improved.